vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Undo-SrmMapping.md

 ### -sddcManagerAFqdn

-The fully qualified domain name of the SDDC Manager. managing the protected site.
+The fully qualified domain name of the SDDC Manager managing the protected site.

 ```yaml
 Type: String